 You are required to attach a number of supporting documents to your online application.
 (If there are insufficient upload ports, for example if you have multiple transcripts, scan them into multipage PDFs for single upload):

-4. Academic transcripts and identification documents, upload certified copies.
+- Academic transcripts and identification documents – upload certified copies.

-5. If applicable, Alphacrucis (Higher Ed) Application for Credit –download; applicants who wish to be acknowledged for relevant previous study or experience should complete, sign, upload.
+- If applicable, Alphacrucis (Higher Ed) Application for Credit – applicants seeking credit for relevant previous study or experience should complete, sign and upload.